uswds/uswds-site/pages/patterns/create-a-profile/gender-or-sex.md

 ### What to use
 <b>If you don’t need a controlled vocabulary.</b> If you don’t need to enforce a controlled vocabulary of gender options, strongly consider letting the user self-identify using a single text field.

 <b>If biological sex information is used for identity validation.</b> Clearly state that the user needs to input their biological sex.
-Often times gender and sex are used synonomously and users have difficulty determining which information is being requested.
+Gender and sex are often used synonymously and users have difficulty determining which information is being requested.

 ## Usability Guidance